Corporate governance issues haunt troubled Toshiba as it faces off with investors

 “This is such an embarrassing incident from an international perspective. …Toshiba is one of Japan’s major companies and the idea that it was engaged in such an act really hurts trust in Japan’s corporate governance,” said Takaaki Wakasugi, the head of the Japan Corporate Governance Research Institute.

-While foreign investors are often labeled “activists,” drawing attention when they are in conflict with Japanese firms, they are behaving as they do to increase the company’s performance, he said.
+While foreign investors are often labeled “activists,” drawing attention when they are in conflict with Japanese firms, they are doing so to increase the company’s performance, he said.

 “They are being critical because Japanese companies are doing something wrong.
 If they are doing it right, they wouldn’t bother,” Wakasugi said.